I am Ben Bareja and this About Me page is quite a revelation. I am the owner-founder-webmaster of CropsReview.Com.

 While drying split coconut under the sun for copra, I was bitten by a centipede.
 I remember how painful it was, but the pain was gone after a few hours; I got stinged by wasps many times; I learned to identify wild plants which are edible and those which we used to treat scratches, wounds and various body ailment.
 Some plants we just avoided because they either slice or pierce the skin, cause itch, or are poisonous.

-I've caught a couple of cobra snakes barehanded and regretted doing it.
-The last time I did, the snake squirted a saliva-like substance on my bare chest as I held it by the neck and tail.
+I caught a few cobra snakes barehanded and every time I regretted doing it.
+The last time I did, the snake squirted a saliva-like substance (it's venom!) on my bare chest as I held it by the neck and tail.
+I promised with more resolve right there and then that I wouldn't do such a foolish thing anymore, ... only to fail, again.
+The actual confrontation with this beautiful but dangerous creature works in mysterious ways, numbing the nerves.

-Telling about me is going back to the wild...
+Telling about me is like going back to the wild...

-Believing that every technology should be tested and skills need honing, I applied what I have learned on mango starting as a farm technician for free, until I became a mango contractor.
+Believing that every technology should be tested and skills need honing, I applied what I learned on mango starting as a farm technician for free, until I became a mango contractor.
+I taught myself what the blackboard could not teach.
 I also went into landscape designing and contracting.
 I became an avid bonsaist and got lucky at one time to have won the top prize in a national competition.

 I'm quite capable of talking about bonsai endlessly...